RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 applications, native contracts, and provisioning application.
 No sibling repository is required to build or use the solution.

+## Current project direction

+The actively maintained production direction is the ESP32-P4 to ESP32-C6 one-bit SDIO binding documented in this guide, including Waveshare ESP32-P4-WIFI6 variants that route to ESP32-C6-MINI over SDIO.

+SPI transport is not part of the current qualified scope and is not required for this implementation.
+A future SPI binding remains optional exploratory work for other board families, not a dependency for this project.

 ## Qualified platform

 The production pair was qualified with: